gboehl/dynare/doc/manual/source/the-model-file.rst

        ``r<=-1.94478``, in which case the ``r`` is fixed at ``-1.94478`` (thereby being equivalent to a complementary slackness condition).
-By restricting the value of ``r`` coming out of this equation, the ``mcp`` tag also avoids using ``max(r,-1.94478)`` for other occurrences of ``r`` in the rest of the model.
+By restricting the value of ``r`` coming out of this equation, the complementarity condition also avoids using ``max(r,-1.94478)`` for other occurrences of ``r`` in the rest of the model.
 Two things are important to keep in mind.
-First, because the ``mcp`` tag effectively replaces a complementary slackness condition, it cannot be simply attached to any equation.
-Rather, it must be attached to the correct affected equation as otherwise the solver will solve a different problem than originally intended.
+First, the complementary slackness condition cannot be simply attached to any equation; it must be attached to the correct affected equation as otherwise the solver will solve a different problem than originally intended.
 Second, the sign of the residual of the dynamic equation must conform to the MCP setup outlined above.
 In case of the ZLB,